 Before Moving On

 Reflect on this question before moving on to the next chapter.
-How well do I resolve conflicts
+How well do I resolve conflicts in my own life?
+How do I help the young people experience reformation and renewal in my classroom?

 LITURGY CONNECTION